 Students and teachers were thrilled to move into a brand new building on the west side of Yokota Air Base, one that they helped to design, in 1983.
 The crane, the Japanese symbol for honor, loyalty and good fortune, was chosen as the mascot and incorporated into the décor of the new school building.
 The classrooms did not have doors in the building’s original design to allow for grade level collaboration in the pod areas.
 Even after the classroom doors were installed in 1986, teachers and students remember a happy school atmosphere where everyone worked together to provide enriching experiences for students such as ski trips, soroban, carnivals, and school exchanges.

 During the 1990’s Yokota West continued to grow and flourish with new technology, standards-based education, school-wide thematic units, and a variety of engaging student programs.
 There was a student orchestra, presidential debates, family bingo nights, Learn-a-bration, field day, good citizen awards, Soroban Club, and of course Nihon Matsuri.
 The school building grew during this time as well.
-A building with four classrooms built around a large common area now houses the first grade, and in 2004, four new kindergarten classrooms and a primary playground were added to meet the needs of the full-day kindergarten program.
+A building with four classrooms built around a large common area now houses the District Superintendent's Offices, and in 2004, four new kindergarten classrooms and a primary playground were added to meet the needs of the full-day kindergarten program.